reese/blog/content/about/_index.md

 ![A (not) very professional headshot of me holding on to a giant stuffed puppy dog.](./bad-headshot.jpeg)

 Questions?
 Complaints?
-Exclamations of mirth and merryment?
+Exclamations of mirth and merriment?
 Feel free to reach out to me: me@reesew.com